threefoldfoundation/tft-stellar/ThreeBotPackages/conversion-service/testscripts/readme.md

 ## Token migration

 - Import the converter wallet in JSX
-- Create a stellar account with secret from the first step in JSX to addthe  trustlines to TFT and TFTA:
+- Create a stellar account with secret from the first step in JSX to add the trustlines to TFT and TFTA:

 ```python
 a= j.clients.stellar.new('migrating',network='TEST',secret='')